borgestrand/sdr-widget/AW_readme.txt

 Which distribution is recommended, which player is good, how to set up player sample rates according to music and not fixed....

+How to select playback hardware....

 Listening to audio UAC1 - Windows
 =================================

+Usually, your newly plugged in audio device will become the new default device.
+But that is not necessarily always the case.
+To make sure the Audio- Widget is the default playback (and / or communication) device, do as follows:

+- Right-click the little speaker icon in the bottom-right corner
+- Left-click Playback devices
+- Right-click DG8SAQ-I2C / Audio Widget
+- Left-click Set as Default Device
+- To use with Skype etc. left-click Set as Default Communication Device

 On Windows 7 make sure you're sampling at 44.1 (or 48ksps) depending on your music.
 44.1kHz is the sampling frequency of CDs and the most likely sampling